Garbers helps Cal run past North Texas 23-17

 BERKELEY, Calif.
+(AP) — A third straight victory to start the season wasn’t enough to satisfy California quarterback Chase Garbers, not after the Golden Bears nearly let a 20-point lead slip away.

+“We executed well in the first half, especially the first quarter, then we kind of went into a lull,” Garbers said.
+“We have to play a lot better.
+It starts with me.
+I just have to put balls in the right spot.
+Everywhere else we just have to execute better.”

-(AP) — Chase Garbers passed for one touchdown after using his legs to get California’s offense going, Greg Thomas kicked three field goals and the Golden Bears beat North Texas 23-17 on Saturday.
+Garbers passed for one touchdown after using his legs to get California’s offense going, Greg Thomas kicked three field goals and the Bears beat North Texas 23-17 on Saturday.

 Christopher Brown Jr. ran for 47 yards and a touchdown while Cal’s defense had six sacks and forced two turnovers.
 The Bears are 3-0 for the third time in three years under coach Justin Wilcox.